spotify/docker-client/README.md

 </dependency>
 ```

 **This is particularly important if you use Jersey 1.x in your project.
-To avoid conflicts with docker-client and Jersey 2.x, you will need to explicitly specify the shaded version above.**
+To avoid conflicts with
+docker-client and Jersey 2.x, you will need to explicitly specify the shaded version above.**

 ## Testing

+Make sure Docker daemon is running and that you can do `docker ps`.

 You can run tests on their own with `mvn test`.
 Note that the tests start and stop a large number of
 containers, so the list of containers you see with `docker ps -a` will start to get pretty long